-Clean existing bearing seats and the bearing contact area on the bottoms of concrete girders by steam cleaning pressure washing, scraping, or other approved method to remove all wax residue and other deleterious materials.
-After steam cleaning, use abrasive blasting to roughen the bearing contact surfaces on the bearing seats and the bottoms of concrete girders.
+Clean existing bearing seats and the bearing contact area on the bottoms of concrete girders by pressure washing, scraping, or other approved method to remove all wax residue and other deleterious materials.
 Use oil-free compressed air for final cleaning to remove all loose material from bearing contact areas.

-Repair spalls at bearing areas as indicated in accordance with Item 429.
-"Concrete Structure Repair."
-Restore or reconstruct damaged bearing seats as necessary to ensure they meet the requirements ofin accordance with Section 420.4.9, "Treatment and Finishing of Horizontal Surfaces."
+Repair spalls at bearing areas as indicated in accordance with Item 429, "Concrete Structure Repair."
+Restore or reconstruct damaged bearing seats as necessary in accordance with Section 420.4.9, "Treatment and Finishing of Horizontal Surfaces."

-If indicated, construct pedestals in accordance conformance with the pertinent Items and the details shown on the plans.
+If indicated, construct pedestals in conformance with the pertinent Items and the details shown on the plans.